sotiris-chrysanthou/LACrimes/README.md

     MaxGapDays DESC
 LIMIT 1;
 ```
-### **Query 11**: For 2 crimes of your choice, find all areas that have received more than 1 report on each of these 2 crimes on the same day.
+### **Query11**: For 2 crimes of your choice, find all areas that have received more than 1 report on each of these 2 crimes on the same day.
 The 2 crimes could be for example: “CHILD ANNOYING (17YRS & UNDER)” or “THEFT OF IDENTITY”.
 Do not restrict yourself to just these 2 specific types of crimes of course!
 ```sql
 WITH crime_counts AS (
     SELECT